qcraftai/distill-bev/README.md

 ## Main Results

-BEVDepth and BEVFormer are respectively used here as the CNNs and Transformers based students to exemplify the improvement by the proposed DistillBEV.
+BEVDepth and BEVFormer are respectively used here as the CNNs and Transformers based students to exemplify the improvement by DistillBEV.

 * Backbone: ResNet-50 pre-trained on ImageNet-1K